 Can you briefly describe your experience with researching topics such as ethics, diversity and workplace culture?

 My focus is on employment discrimination in all its forms.
-I have written about fluid identity (multiracial and transgender) discrimination, about the intersection of racism and language in the workplace, about suppressed anger and the laws on workplace retaliation.
+I have written about fluid identity (multiracial and transgender) discrimination, the intersection of racism and language in the workplace, suppressed anger and the laws on workplace retaliation.
 I’ve also written about implicit bias and proposed including implicit bias in the legal structure with an eye to incentivizing businesses to take implicit bias more seriously.